Understanding Home Warranties in Real Estate Transactions

 Home warranties are commonly integrated into real estate transactions and typically become active on the closing date.
 The warranty is specified in the purchase contract, and payment is collected by the title company or escrow agent alongside other closing costs.
 Once you take ownership of the property, coverage begins immediately, providing protection when you need it most.

-When something breaks down during your coverage period, you simply contact your warranty provider, pay a service fee, and they dispatch a qualified technician to diagnose and repair the issue.
-In 2026, service call fees commonly range from $75 to $125 per visit, with the national average sitting near $108 per service call.
+When something breaks down during your coverage period, you contact your warranty provider, pay a service fee, and they dispatch a qualified technician to diagnose and repair the issue.
+In 2026, service call fees commonly range from $75 to $125 per visit, with most averaging around $100, and NerdWallet's editorial research shows service fees averaging about $108 per service call.
 If the item can't be repaired, the warranty company will replace it according to the terms of your policy.

 Who Pays for a Home Warranty: Buyer, Seller, or Agent?